alex-apezera/FlowLab/README.md

 4. Select the required simulator configuration.
 5. Run the application.

-By default, the application uses the `Custom` material, a melting temperature of 60 °C, and a simulation time of 60 seconds.
+By default, the application uses the `Custom` material, a simulation time of 60 seconds.
 Diagnostics can be enabled in the application settings.

 ## Input parameters